MitchTalmadge/AMP-dockerized/README.md

 # Configuration

 I recommend using Unraid or Docker Compose to set up the image.
-[Sample Docker Compose configuration may be found here](./examples).
+You could also just use `docker run`.
+[Example scripts and configurations can be found here.](./examples).

 ## MAC Address (Required!
 Please read!)
 > [!CAUTION]